jaydenzjaydot/jaydenzjaydot/README.md

-👋 Hi — I'm Thabo Zwane, Data Analyst (9+ years)
+👋 Hi, I'm Thabo Zwane, Data Analyst (9+ years)

+  Welcome.......
-Welcome — I turn questions into insights and spreadsheets into stories.
+I turn questions into insights and spreadsheets into stories.
 I take on fresh challenges every day, keep learning, and build tools that help teams make smarter decisions.

 What I do
 - I blend business sense with data skills to solve problems, improve processes, and tell clear stories from noisy data.